formlio/forml/docs/feed.rst

 -------------------------

-Unlike the other :ref:`provider types <provider>` which explicitly nominate exactly one instance each before launching, feeds go through more dynamic process of selecting the most suitable candidate in context of the actual data query.
+Unlike the other :ref:`provider types <provider>` which explicitly nominate exactly one instance each before launching, feeds go through a more dynamic process of selecting the most suitable candidate in the context of the actual data query.

 For this purpose, ForML uses the ``io.Importer`` class: